convertigo/c8oprj-lib-odftoolkit/readme.md

 ### clean_outputs

-Clean the generated files from the 'outputs' directory.
+Clean the generated files from the 'outputs' or 'read' directories.
 Can be used in a Convertigo scheduled job to automate the process.
+Variables : 'max_time' => delete only files older than x ms. 'all' => Delete all files in folder even in a max_time is defined. 'target' => if value is 'fill' searches for files in 'outputs' folder else in 'read' folder.

 **variables**